 The commitment to self-determination by this government represents a chance for a new effort to tackle these complex challenges.
 Self-determination is the only policy approach to produce effective and sustainable outcomes for Indigenous peoples around the world.

-To promote Aboriginal self-determination and provide further support to reduce over-representation of Aboriginal people in the justice system, the Andrews Labor Government is pleased to provide $40.3 million to support initiatives to be implemented under Burra Lotjpa Dunguludja.
+To promote Aboriginal self-determination and provide further support to reduce over-representation of Aboriginal people in the justice system, the Victorian Government is pleased to provide $40.3 million to support initiatives to be implemented under Burra Lotjpa Dunguludja.
 This funding includes:

 - $15 million to expand existing community-based justice programs and services and develop new community designed and led approaches to reduce Aboriginal involvement in the justice system;

 - $12.3 million for a range of court-based initiatives to enable greater Aboriginal participation in civil, criminal and coronial settings;